vlad-ko/awesome-business-directory/docs/SENTRY_INTEGRATION.md

 - Exactly where it failed (validation vs. database vs. other)
 - What data was being processed
 - How long it took before failing
-- The complete user journey leading to the failure
+- The complete user experience leading to the failure

 ### Business Listing Controller: Performance Monitoring